`

 "With faith in the indomitable energy of two mighty states, the government of the United States has already begun a harbor at Crescent City, California.
 The resolve of the government to finally open this mighty district is the result of more than fifteen years of gradual development.
 This development the United States navy has been carefully watching because of the necessity for arranging to defend the 800-mile strip between San Francisco and Puget Sound.
 Consequently, all naval commanders of ships on the Pacific have been studying the situation, and prominent members of the war college have long advocated at the very least a harbor of refuge at the Crescent City district so that ships need not be so far away from a port when the heavy coastal storms sweep Pacific shipping.

-that detachments of air units would plan air basing facilities in the district, and the official approval of the War Department for development of the harbor.
+"A slow-moving tide of settlers into this region has grown to a brisk stream, following the naval announcement several months ago that detachments of air units would plan air basing facilities in the district, and the official approval of the War Department for development of the harbor.
 Added to these developments, bids have already been advertised for in the leading engineering journals for a standard-gauge railway to tap the rich valleys.

 "The highways converge at Crescent City from three directions: the Redwood Highway entering from the south; the Redwood Highway entering from Grants Pass on the northeast, while the Roosevelt Highway is building rapidly down the coast from Portland and Astoria on the north.

-distance of eighteen miles from Grants Pass, leaving a gap of about seventy-three miles to be completed, giving this vast back country a tidewater outlet.
+"A railroad has been constructed toward Crescent City harbor a distance of eighteen miles from Grants Pass, leaving a gap of about seventy-three miles to be completed, giving this vast back country a tidewater outlet.
 High freight rates have made it impossible to ship products from this back country, the nearest ports being 400 miles distant in either direction.

-"According to War Department records, Southern Oregon and Northern California are 'richer in undeveloped resources than any like
+"According to War Department records, Southern Oregon and Northern California are 'richer in undeveloped resources than any like area of the United States.'
+In this vast empire, consisting of more than 100,000 square miles of territory, there in a great abundance of timber, minerals and agricultural products.

 "This section contains 180 billion feet of the nation's best sugar pine, yellow pine, Oregon fir, spruce cedar and redwood, as well as unestimated billions of feet of oak, laurel, maple, ash, elm, cottonwood, alder and tanbark.
 This territory is estimated to contain one-seventh of the remaining standing timber of the United States.
 About 50 percent of this amount is owned by the government and the remaining portion by private interests and large lumber corporations.

 "The heart of the great mineral district of this section is Waldo, in extreme southwestern Oregon about forty miles from Crescent City, California.
 In this district there is estimated to be in the neighborhood of 100,000,000 tons of copper.
 There are also large quantities of gold, chrome, lime, manganese, pyrite, silica, marble and coal.
-During the late war the greatest deposits of chrome in America were found in the mountain range dividing Oregon and California, and experts state that
+During the late war the greatest deposits of chrome in America were found in the mountain range dividing Oregon and California, and experts state that the supply of manganese is inexhaustible.

 "The Illinois Valley and the Rogue River Valley, both in Southern Oregon and containing tens of thousands of acres, raise the highest class agricultural and horticultural products, but only a small percentage of their available suitable land is under cultivation on account of their great distance from tidewater.
 The very fact that they are able to ship a small percentage of their products at exorbitant rail rates, and still leave a small profit, is a glowing tribute to the quality of the foodstuffs which this fertile soil is capable of producing.